Power over Ethernet (PoE) allows power to be carried over network cables. PoE devices are divided into two categories:

 The standards for Power over Ethernet (PoE) define how power is sent using Ethernet cables, including handshaking for supported power levels.
 A common PoE standard is IEEE 802.3af.
 That allows up to 15 watts of power to be sent over an Ethernet cable, but updated versions greatly increase the available power as shown below.

 Leveraging PoE can have many advantages depending on the specific application.
-It can reduce the cost and clutter of additional power supplies for IP phones or sensors, and eliminate the hassle and expense of running separate power to remote locations for IP cameras or wireless access points.
-Discover more ways to extend your network by visiting our Ethernet Extenders category page.
+It can reduce the cost and clutter of additional power supplies for IP phones or sensors, and eliminate the hassle and expense of running separate power to remote locations like ceilings or walls.
+It can also provide backup power in case of a power outage, and enable centralized control and monitoring of the devices.